top of page

 Sustainable Whale Encounters

-Whilst whale swims and encounters are absolutely incredible - our focus in Mounu is to achieve this sustainably, without adding pressure onto the whales and their migration.
+Whilst whale swims and encounters are absolutely incredible and life changing - our focus at Mounu is to deliver this sustainably, without adding pressure onto the whales whilst they are here mating and calving.

-Vava'u, Tonga, faces several challenges when it comes to whale watching, particularly around licensing, increased competition and the sustainability of the industry.
-Maintaining these licenses requires strict adherence to Tongan whale-watching regulations, which are designed to protect the whales from the stress caused by human interaction, especially during the relatively short whale season from mid-July to October.
+Vava'u, faces several challenges when it comes to whale watching, particularly increased pressure from inexperienced operators.
+Maintaining these licenses requires strict adherence to Tongan whale-watching regulations, which are designed to keep us safe and protect the whales well-being.

-In response to the whale watching issues, we ask you, as tourist to carefully select your guide and act as a advocate for the safety of the whales.
-Please read below on the safety regulations, what to look for and when to report your experience...
+We ask you, as a tourist to carefully select your company and act as an advocate for the protection of the whales.
+Please read below on basic regulation info.
+Report badly behaved operators to the Ministry of Tourism.

 Key guidelines for whale-watching operators in Tonga: